 Malibu Creek State Park has popular trails that range from 2 to 7 miles in length – including the famed MASH Hike, which features filming locations from the classic television show.

-Located on the west end of Malibu, Point Mugu State Park is another excellent park – but for more advanced hiking.
-Hiking to Mugu Peak is a strenuous 6.5-mile hike and features incredibly scenic views.
+Located on the west end of Malibu, Point Mugu State Park is another excellent place to hike – but generally for advanced trekkers.
+Hiking to Mugu Peak is a strenuous 6.5-mile hike but rewards with incredible scenic views.

 Want to hit the trails on two wheels?
 Join a fun Mountain Biking Adventure Tour!
 The tour is led by a professional guide – and the bikes are electric mountain bikes, making it a perfect outing for beginners or advanced cyclists.